mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 <img src="/_pages/tutorials/statistical-tests/steven-seagal.jpg" alt="Me" width="120" height="180" align="right"/>

 The contingency coefficient makes use of the Chi-Square.
-Since we've already did  Chi-square test on the **[HairEyeColor](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/HairEyeColor.html)**, we'll do the same here, but the Chi-square test result is stored in a list to use it in the final contingency correlation:
+Since we've already did Chi-square test on the **[HairEyeColor](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/HairEyeColor.html)**, we'll do the same here, but the Chi-square test result is stored in a list to use it in the final contingency correlation.
+Again: I assume the data-set reports natural hair color like Steven Seagal does.
 ```r
 res_chisq <- chisq.test(tbl_hair_sex)
 ```